EXPLAINER: How do we know when a recession has begun?

 WHAT ARE SOME SIGNS OF AN IMPENDING RECESSION?

 The clearest signal that a recession is under way, economists say, would be a steady rise in job losses and a surge in unemployment.
-In the past, an increase in the unemployment rate of three-tenths of a percentage point, on average over the previous three months, has meant that a recession will soon follow.
+Claudia Sahm, an economist and former Fed staff member, has noted that since World War II, an increase in the unemployment rate of a half-percentage point over several months has always resulted in a recession.

 Many economists monitor the number of people who seek unemployment benefits each week, which indicates whether layoffs are worsening.
-Weekly applications for jobless aid have sunk to a four-month low, which means that in the midst of a labor shortage, few employers are resorting to layoffs.
+Weekly applications for jobless aid have dropped to a five-month low, which means that in the midst of a labor shortage, few employers are resorting to layoffs.

 ANY OTHER SIGNALS TO WATCH FOR?